thestr4ng3r/llvm-dbas/README.md

 ```

 ## Building
 llvm-dbas uses CMake as its build system.
-It only depends on LLVM 3.8 and can be build like this:
+It only depends on LLVM 4.0 and can be built like this:
 ```
 $ mkdir build && cd build
 $ cmake ..